apache/gravitino/docs/iceberg-rest-service.md

 Filter parameters can also be specified in the configuration, by setting config entries of the form `gravitino.auxService.iceberg-rest.<class name of filter>.param.<param name>=<value>`

 :::caution
-You must set `gravitino.auxService.iceberg-rest.httpPort` explicitly, like `9001`.
+You must set `gravitino.auxService.iceberg-rest.httpPort` explicitly, for example `9001`.
 :::

 ### Iceberg catalog configuration